ammarKhazaa/AsuMathLabG25/README.md

 ● Process input file, show each step result then exit.

-# Phase 1: sample of handeled input
+# Phase 1: sample of handled input
 > A = [1.4 2.2 3.2; 4.4 5.4 6.4; 3.3 4.2 2.2];

 > B = [1.5 4.1 5.4; 3.1 4.2 1.2; 3.2 4.3 2.2];